koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_5_img_1.md

+# The image 1 in slide 5 of lecture 9 contains:
 The diagram illustrates different international sales distribution and sales channel structures involving a "Home Firm" and its connection to the "End Consumer" through various intermediaries such as "Importer" and "Exporter".

 1. **Direct Export and Direct Sales**: The first line shows the simplest structure where the "Home Firm" directly exports products to the "End Consumer", bypassing intermediaries.